MystenLabs/seal/docs/UsingSeal.md

 See [Example patterns](./ExamplePatterns.md) for additional examples and high-level patterns.

 As `seal_approve*` functions are standard Move functions, they can be tested locally using Move tests.
-Building and publishing the code can be done using the [`Sui CLI`](https://docs.sui.io/references/cli), e.g.,:
+Building and publishing the code can be done using the [`Sui CLI`](https://docs.sui.io/references/cli), e.g.:

 ```shell
 $ cd examples/move